abevoelker/letter_avatar/README.md

 looks at the first letter of the username, and they both start with "k".

-`:i_want_hue` meanwhile calculates the MD5 digest of the username to select the color, so it's likely that two usernames with the same initial(s) will get different colors.
+`:i_want_hue` meanwhile calculates the MD5 digest of the username to select the color, so it's likely that two different usernames with the same initial(s) will  different colors.

-#### Custom palettes
+### Custom palettes

 You can add your own custom palette: